cesargb/laravel-logs-rotate/README.md

     |
     | Determine when must be run the cron.
     | You can disable the schedule change the option enable at false.
-    | You can change the frecuency with option cron.
+    | You can change the frequency with option cron.
     |
     */
     'schedule' => [